cannatag/ldap3/docs/manual/source/bind.rst

     except LDAPBindError:
        print('error in rebind', c.result)

-In case the credential are invalid or if the server doesn't allow you to rebind the server *could* abruptley close the connection.
+In case the credentials are invalid or if the server doesn't allow you to rebind the server *could* abruptly close the connection.
-This condition is checked by the rebind() method and it raises an LDAPBindError.
+This condition is checked by the ``rebind()`` method and an LDAPBindError exception will be raised if caught.

 Extended logging
 ----------------